Extraction Guide

 Learn how to get the most from your extraction prompts — from simple one-liners to detailed, repeatable workflows

 Not sure where to start?
-Let our AI analyze your documents and generate an extraction prompt for you.
+Upload your files, click suggest, and the AI generates a prompt for you.

 AI generates your prompt

-The AI examines your documents and the goal you described to generate a tailored extraction prompt.
+The AI examines your documents to generate a tailored extraction prompt.

 Review and run

-Run the prompt as-is, or adjust it to get exactly what you need.
+Adjust the prompt to get exactly what you need and run it.
 Save it to your library for reuse.

 Describe Your Goal for Smarter Results